MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 > [!NOTE]
 > As a reminder, you can retrieve these keys by running `appcenter codepush deployment list -a <ownerName>/<appName> -k` from your terminal.

-To set this up, perform the following steps:
+To set this up, follow these steps:

 **For React Native >= v0.60**